gelso/TubeEase/README.md

 3. Click "Save"

 ### Step 5: Configure TubeEase
+1. In your local TubeEase folder, rename the configuration file to `config.js`
-1. Open the `config.js` file in your local TubeEase folder
+2. Open the `config.js` file
 2. Find this section:
 ```javascript
 const CONFIG = {